polyactis/eGADA/README.md

 # eGADA
 eGADA is an enhanced version of GADA, https://github.com/rpique/GADA.

+Essentially, it is a fast segmentation algorithm based on the Sparse Bayesian Learning (or Relevance Vector Machine) technique.
+It can be applied to array intensity data, sequencing coverage data, or any sequential data that displays characteristics of a step-wise function.

 - Use a Red-Black tree to expedite the final backward elimination step.
 - Code in C++, not C.
 - Use Boost libraries extensively.